Skip to main content

 • Always call notebook_share_status before modifying sharing settings

-• Prefer notebook_share_invite with specific collaborators over public links
+• Prefer notebook_share_invite (or notebook_share_batch for multiple) over public links

 • Review notebook content for sensitive material before enabling public access